CMU-IDS-2020/a3-giesa-erdolu/writeup.md

    - Number of Crosstalks-Time: This dimension shows an incremental count of crosstalks* during an actor’s speech over the course of the conversation.
 It also shows the moments of crosstalk.
 It provides hints about how this particular speech attitude occurred within a period or throughout the entire conversation.
      *Interruptions were marked as “[crosstalk hh:mm:ss]” in the transcript.
-   - Number of Crosstalks - Order of Speech: This dimension shows an incremental count of crosstalks during an actor’s speech over the course of the conversation.
+   - Number of Crosstalks-Order of Speech: This dimension shows an incremental count of crosstalks during an actor’s speech over the course of the conversation.
 It shows whose speeches were broken by the crosstalks the most up to a certain order of speech in the conversation.
 It also shows how this number changed for each actor throughout the conversation.

 All these dimensions involve a temporality to show the aspect (e.g. actor, number of words, etc.) within a moment or period in the conversation as well as through the overall conversation.
 Based on that, more refined ideas were discussed and produced for the visualizations of these dimensions.

 To investigate the questions in Part 2, we outlined:
    - the 6 themes that the debate conversation included: healthcare, covid, economy, environment, race, and election.
 These themes were generally set by Chris Wallace.
 Using these themes, we qualitatively selected frequently used, or key thematic words associated with the broad theme.
 For example, 'mask' and 'vaccine' were two of the key words related to covid.
    - a list of thematic words under each time that are used in the conversation* *This was by our qualitative evaluation of the debate transcript.